 Consideration when APPLYING Retroreflective Material

 When applying retroreflective materials for Aids to Navigation the type of use must be considered.
-In general for Floating Aids and fixed Aids the application differs.
+In general, the application for floating aids and fixed aids differs.
 For example floating aids are dynamic objects with limited size and fixed aids are static objects that may be very large.

 Floating Aids to Navigation

 Floating Aids to Navigation is typically buoys and used for short range navigation.
 Buoys can have different design and different size.
-The hydrostatic properties of the buoy have great influence on how the buoy performs by the retroreflectors during different sea conditions, including wind, current, waves etc.
+The hydrostatic properties of the buoy have great influence on how the buoy performs with the retroreflectors during different sea conditions, including wind, current, waves etc.

 When approaching and passing a buoy the observer sees the buoy from very different positions.
 In addition the buoy may move vertically and may heel, see Figure 15.